You Think Tech Couldn’t Save The World? Yes, It Can. And Now It Will.

 It just so happened, that parallel to Rufus’ excursions to Iraq, Syria and Lebanon, based on an old idea generated on assignment some year earlier for the biggest tech company in the world, his company got an offer to build a microlearning app for the world’s first WFA-endorsed certification in digital strategy.

 This was done with a massive local success.
 The online courses rendered +25% higher learning performance compared to the offline courses.
 So with the Iraq experiences fresh in his mind, it was time to make something more “for real”.
-He sold off his old company, founded the new firm AIAR, brought in a professional board and contributed with the first seeding from his own pocket.
+He sold off his old company for a couple of millions, founded the new firm AIAR, brought in a professional board and contributed with the first seeding from his own pocket.

 Going from local innovation to global scaling